Skip to content

 Industry Expertise

 Students can hear from guest speakers who will share their industry expertise and professional practice experience.
-Recent speakers have included Lincoln City FC Marketing Manager, who explained the digital marketing and marketing strategies at Lincoln City FC; Commercial Director for Squash England, who discussed sponsorship of the sport; Race Director for Hull Marathon, who detailed the organisation of an event; and RAF Personal Training Instructor, who applied his experience to business outside of the military.
+Previous speakers have included Lincoln City FC Marketing Manager, who explained the digital marketing and marketing strategies at Lincoln City FC; Commercial Director for Squash England, who discussed sponsorship of the sport; Legal and Governance Director from England Golf who outlined the role of governance within the sport and how changes have recently been made; Race Director for Hull Marathon, who detailed the organisation of an event; and RAF Personal Training Instructor, who applied his experience to business outside of the military.

 The course has played a huge role in my career in the football industry.
 I gained valuable knowledge and learnt from some very talented lecturers and tutors, which was crucial in helping me secure my job.